cornell-ece4750/ece4750-sec04-proc/docs/index.md

 --------------------------------------------------------------------------

 The following figure shows the high-level interface for our TinyRV2 processor.
-The procesor has an independent instruction memory and data memory interface along with a mngr2proc and proc2mngr stream interface for testing purposes.
+The processor has an independent instruction memory and data memory interface along with a mngr2proc and proc2mngr stream interface for testing purposes.
 All interfaces are implemented using the latency-insensitive val/rdy micro-protocol.

 ![](assets/fig/lab2-proc-ifc.png)

-We provide students a complete functional-level model of a processor that implements the above interface and can be used as a reference.
-You can find the FL model in `lab2_proc/ProcFL.py`.
-This is what the interface looks like in Verilog for an RTL implementation of the TinyRV2 process.
+We provide students with a complete functional-level model of a processor that implements the above interface and can be used as a reference.
+You can find the FL model in `lab2_proc/ProcFLMultiCycle.v`.
+This is what the interface looks like in Verilog for an RTL implementation of the TinyRV2 processor.

     module lab2_proc_ProcSimple
     #(